CBrosius/broadlink-mqtt-bridge/README.md

 # Yet another MQTT - Broadlink Bridge

-This one is built specifically with OpenHAB on a Raspberry PI in mind.
-However it can be used in other scenarios installation outside RPI.
+This is a custom built of [Fredrick Bäcker´s Work](https://github.com/fbacker/broadlink-mqtt-bridge/)

 ## More information